JayRalph360/DAO-OCR/README.md

 ## About
->A Flask web app that integrates Tesseract OCR to extract text from image files.
+>A Flask web app that integrates Tesseract OCR to extract text from image files..

 [Flask Web App](https://dao-ocr-production.up.railway.app/)